katielock92/CA-T1A3/README.md

     - *if* main menu, return to start of outer loop
     - *else* an *except* error will occur, gracefully exiting the application
 ### **Packages**
 In addition to the use of variables, loops, control flow and functions (to make the above features happen), we need to utilise Python packages.
-For this assessment, we need to import at least **four** Python packages outside of the default Python packages, and *extensively use* functions from at least one of these.
+For this assessment, we need to import at least **four** Python packages and *extensively use* functions from at least one of these.

-The following default Python packages will be used in our application:
+The following default Python packages will be used in my application:
 - **csv:**
     - *Purpose:* to allow us to create, read and write to .csv files in our application.
     - *URL:* https://docs.python.org/3/library/csv.html#module-csv